iamsaurabh7/jiomart-clone/README.md

 - Bootstrap
 - Local Storage API for cart and user data
 - External API for location detection and Google Maps integration

+A clone of the JioMart e-commerce website with the following pages and functionalities:

 ## Homepage
 - Showcase of featured products and deals.